AbhinavSharma24/SpeechToText_KOTLIN/README.md

 # Speech To Text
-#### Converting audio input into written text, which can be used in multiple other applications.
+#### Converting audio input into written text using IntentRecogniser, which can be used in multiple other applications.